 While nearly all states in the country require vehicle owners to carry car insurance, laws differ by state.
 If you need help with your state’s specific requirements, consider checking a car insurance buyers guide tailored to your state for help.
+It’s also highly encouraged to consult with a specialised lawyer like David Bryant Law to make sure you have all the correct information.
 Some states will require that drivers not only carry auto liability insurance but personal injury protection as well, so you’ll need to confirm you’re carrying the insurance required of you by law.

 3. Decide on the Policy Limit